 Be honest about these factors when working with your treatment team.
 Professionals want you to succeed in recovery.
 They need accurate information in order to give you advice and support regarding detox.
 Feel free to ask questions about any and all detox methods.

 No matter what style of heroin detox you ultimately choose, know that recovery does not stop there.
 Follow up with therapy.
 This is when real, lasting healing occurs.
-Intensive treatment helps you do the following:

 - Address co-occurring mental health disorders